rohgarg/rohgarg.github.io/research.md

 permalink: /research/
 ---

-In general, my research work has been in the domain of transparent checkpointing.
+In general, my research work has been at the intersection of computer systems and HPC.
+In particular, I have been working in the domain of transparent checkpointing.
 My recent work demonstrated:

 * novel techniques for transparent checkpoint-restart